Volunteer with SMART

 SMART Howard House provides residential treatment and alcohol/drug detoxification to residents in Oxford.
 The house has up to 12 residents, supported by a small team offering a mixture of one-to-one support and group activities.
 SMART Howard House volunteering opportunities include:

 Volunteer Counsellor – offer counselling to residents staying in the house.
 You will need to be in your second year of a Level 4 Counselling diploma or be a qualified counsellor.
 You should have or be working towards membership of a professional body e.g. BACP.
 You should currently be receiving supervision.
 DBS clearance will be required.

-Admin volunteer – help the team with administrative tasks needed at the centre including replying to website enquiries, assisting with fundraising, supporting the team to log client intervention records, sending out appeal letters or even thank you notes to our donors.
+Admin volunteer – help the team with administrative tasks needed at the centre including replying to website enquiries, data input, assisting with fundraising, supporting the team to log client intervention records, sending out appeal letters or even thank you notes to our donors.
 DBS clearance may be required for this role.

 We value our volunteers

 “Volunteers are essential in enabling SMART to deliver successful and sustained outcomes for our service users.
 Your time, skills and personalities are integral to SMART’s achievements.”